micmejia/bible-dump/NKJV/Jeremiah/Jer 32.md

 And fields will be bought in this land of which you say, "_It is_ desolate, without man or beast; it has been given into the hand of the Chaldeans."

 ###### 44
-Men will buy fields for money, sign deeds and seal _them,_ and take witnesses, in the land of Benjamin, in the places around Jerusalem, in the cities of Judah, in the cities of the mountains, in the cities of the [^g]lowland, and in the cities of the [^h]South; for I will cause their captives to return,' says the Lord."
+Men will buy fields for money, sign deeds and seal _them,_ and take witnesses, in the land of Benjamin, in the places around Jerusalem, in the cities of Judah, in the cities of the mountains, in the cities of the lowland, and in the cities of the South; for I will cause their captives to return,' says the Lord."